 Three algae samples will be collected from the range of algae habitats available including 1) a phytoplankton sample, 2) a sample of the algae occurring directly along the estuary response monitoring transect, and 3) a sample of the variety of algae available within an area 30 meters upstream and downstream of the transect.
 Specimens are collected by hand in proportion to their relative abundance in the reach.
 A plankton sample will be collected along each estuary response monitoring transect using a plankton net to assess the presence and abundance of phytoplankton.
 Each sample will be collected from the substrate that is uppermost within the stream and has highest possibility of sun exposure (i.e. if a thick layer of macroalgae covers the substrate, collection will include the layer).
 Samples will be placed in a cooler to protect the algae from heat and desiccation and to preserve specimen integrity.
 Using a light microscope algal species present will be identified (as feasible) to Genus.
-Successional changes in genera over the season should provide a metric to assess species (genera) richness as well as document the stages in development of the periphyton layer.
+Successional changes in genera over the stages in development of the periphyton layer.
 If cyanobacterial target species are identified during sampling and identification, they will be evaluated for seasonal changes abundance and cover.